jorgelga2707/BarGraphicJS/README.md

 If you want to learn more about Alura visit the link :  [Alura Latam](https://www.aluracursos.com/ "Alura Latam")

-This page was created with dedication, if you want to visit the page click the link:  💙
+This page was created with dedication, if you want to visit the page click the link: [Bar Graphic in Javascritp](https://bar-graphic-js.vercel.app/ "Bar Graphic in Javascritp") 💙

 ### End